-III.
-Analytic Geometry.-(First Half-Year.) at 10:30 and Six Weeks of Second Half-Year at 10:30.- Mo., We., Fr.
-(Four term hours.)
+111. Plane Analytic Geometry.-(First Half-Year.) at 7:45. -Mo., We., Fr.
+(Three term hours.)
 Elective for those who have completed Courses I. and II.
-Text: Smith and Gale, Elements of Analytic Geometry.
+Text: Ashton Analytic Geometry.
 Offered every year.

 Straight line and the General Equation of the First Degree.
-Polar Coordinates, Transformation of Coordinates.
+Polar Coordinates, Transformation of Co-ordinates.
 Conic Sections and Equations of the Second Degree.
 Tangents and Normals, Loci, Parametric Equations.
 The General Equation of the Second Degree, Euclidean Transformations, Inversion.
 Poles and Polars.

+- IV. (a) Solid Analytic Geometry.-(Second Half-Year.) -Mo., We., Fr., 7:45.
+(One term hour.)
+First six weeks.
 Lines, Planes and Surfaces in Space.
-Special Surfaces.

-IV.
-Surveying.-(Second Half-Year.)-Mo., We., Fr., 9:35.
-(Two term hours.) for twelve weeks, following Analytic Geometry.
+Special Surfaces. - IV. (b) Surveying.-(Second Half-Year.)-Mo., We., Fr., 7:45.
+(Two term hours,) for twelve weeks, following Analytic Geometry.
 For the most part field work six hours a week.
 We. and Fr. afternoons.
 Elective for those who have taken Mathematics I., II.
 Text: Wentworth's Plane Surveying.

 Theory of Instruments.
 Measurements with Chain and Compass, Tape and Transit.
 Levelling.
-Stadia Measurments.
+Stadia Measurements.
 Making plots and maps with blueprints from field notes.

-V. Differental Calculus.-(First Half-Year.)-Tu., Th., Sat., 9:35.
+- V. Calculus.-(First Half-Year.)-Tu., Th., Sat., 7:45.
 (Three term hours.)
-Elective for those who have completed Courses I., II., and III., or who take II. parallel with it.
-Text: Osborne's Differential and Integral Calculus.
-Offered every year.
+Elective for those who have completed Courses I., II., and III., or who take III. parallel with it.
+Text: Osgood Differential and Integral Calculus.
+Offered every year. - 76

-Functions, Theory of Limits, Differentiation, Series, Expansion of Functions, Indeterminate Forms, Maxima and Minima of Functions of one or more Variables, Partial Derivatives, Direction of Curves, Curvatures, Tangents and Normals, Evolutes, Involutes, Order of Contract, Envelopes.
+Functions, Theory of Limits, Differentiation, Series, Expansion of Functions, Indeterminate Forms, Maxima and Minima of Functions of one or more Variables, Partial Derivatives, Direction of Curves, Curvatures, Tangents and Normals, Evolutes, Involutes, Order of Contact, Envelopes.

 VI.
-Integral Calculus.-(Second Half-Year.)-Tu., Th., Sat., 9:35.
+Calculus continued.-(Second Half-Year.)-Tu., Th., Sat., 7:45.
 (Three term hours.)
-Elective for those who have completed V. Text: Osborne's Differential and Integral Calculus.
+Elective for those who have completed V. Text: Osgood Differential and Integral Calculus.
 Offered every year.